Skparab1/images/README.md

   - and the preset conditions should be img=false
   - if the user enables it then we can pack &img=true into the url
   - hmmmm If the user is searching just images, then maybe display the thumbnails
-  - because the images website would be like "search for an image" and it would take you tot he search page
+  - because the images website would be like "search for an image" and it would take you to the search page

 - issue with object order